stefc2017/degree-planner/README.md

 - Unit tests has been added for persistence layer
 - Lists are now used in place of ArrayLists

-Incomplete Issues:
+Incomplete Issues/Tasks:

-- Use Mockitos as data source for unit tests: Issue-TBD
+- Use Mockitos as data source for unit tests
-- Change DepartmentId in ScienceCourses to be object instead of integer: Issue-TBD
+- Change DepartmentId in ScienceCourses to be object instead of integer
+- Pick degree
+- See my student information